If you haven’t thought of Las Vegas as a Christmas destination with kids, think again.

 Other Holiday Happenings on the Strip

-For more holiday fun on The Strip, you might check out Winter Parq at the Linq hotel, which has featured a surprisingly tall snow tubing hill in past years.
-They have nothing posted either way about 2020.
+For more holiday fun on The Strip, you might check out Winter Parq at the Linq hotel promenade, which has featured a surprisingly tall snow tubing hill in past years, an ice bar ad other cool, novel, holiday fun.

-The Four Seasons Hotel usually has an elaborate gingerbread village in its lobbyt with houses handmade by Four Seasons by pastry chef Jean-luc Daul.
+The Four Seasons Hotel often has an elaborate gingerbread village in its lobby with houses handmade by Four Seasons by pastry chef Jean-luc Daul.

 Holiday Activities off the Strip

 Glittering Lights at the Las Vegas Motor Speedway is a drive-through event so it’s on for 2020 from mid-November into January.
-Tickets are already on sale.
+Tickets go on sale in early fall.

 If you want to get off the Strip, Ethel M. Chocolate Factory’s Holiday Cactus Garden is always lights up for the holidays.
 Also, Christmas and chocolate totally go together, right?